petebrowne/basic_model/README.md

 # BasicModel

 BasicModel is intended to be used as a tableless model in Rails.
-It complies with the ActiveModel API and includes valdiations, so it can be used in form helpers without a problem.
+It complies with the ActiveModel API and includes validations, so it can be used in form helpers without a problem.

 ## Usage